History of retirement: 20th century

 In his 1905 valedictory address to the Johns Hopkins Hospital, the eminent Canadian physician William Osler expressed his conviction that a man's best work was done before he was forty years old, and that by age sixty, he should retire.
 He called the ages between twenty five and forty the "15 golden years of plenty".
 Workers between ages forty and sixty were tolerable because they were "merely uncreative".
 But after age sixty the average worker was useless and should be put out to pasture.

-Retirement as a concept began to be widely adopted in the United States after the period of the Industrial Revolution, where numerous aging factory workers began to show signs of aging: slowing down assembly lines, taking excessive sick days and usurping the spots of more youthful, more profitable men with families to bolster.
+Retirement as a concept began to be widely adopted in the United States after the period of the Industrial Revolution, where numerous factory workers began to show signs of aging: slowing down assembly lines, taking excessive sick days and usurping the spots of more youthful, more profitable men with families to bolster.
 Also, older workers brought about unemployment among the youthful population by declining to resign.
 The Great Depression exacerbated things.
 Though retirement was viewed by some as an essential adjustment, many among the older populace resisted the idea of retirement.

 By 1935, the idea of paying older persons a pension sufficient to get them to quit working became widespread.
 A Californian, Francis Townsend, proposed a plan offering compulsory retirement at age 60.
 In return, the Legislature would pay benefits of up to $200 a month, provided he spent it all quickly.
 Some Republicans supported the Townsend Plan but most experts said it would be impossible to finance.
 President Franklin D. Roosevelt had a team working on a plan and in 1935 he secured the Social Security Act of 1935, which made workers and their employers fund their retirement at age 65.

 Eleanor Roosevelt said hopefully of retirees, "Old people love their own things even more than young people do.
 It means so much to sit in the same chair you sat in for a great many years."

 However, most resigned individuals wished they could work.
 The issue was still intense in 1951, when the Corning Company assembled a round table to make sense of how to make retirement more popular.
-At that gathering, the writer and student of Eastern and Western cultures, Santha Rama Rau, observed that Americans did not have the ability to appreciate doing nothing.

 By 1910, Florida got to be distinctly available as a retirement destination to the white collar class.
 Retirement communities started to show up in the 1920s and 30s.
 The explosion of golf courses, and the onset of films and TV transformed having nothing to do into a leisure time activity.
 The distribution in 1955 of Senior Citizen magazine, which quickly went defunct, contained the first popular usage of the phrase "senior citizen".

 In 1999, The American Association of Retired Persons dropped "Retired" from its name and turned into "AARP Inc." to reflect that its focus was no longer American retirees.